encgoo/Kubernetes/README.md

 * python Flask, for web service and RESTful API service

-The above techniques are used to demo an online spell checker implemented using butterfly filter in python.
+The above techniques are used to demo an online spell checker implemented using [bloom filter](Minikube/Docker/Flask/BloomFilter/README.md) in python.

 ## Project structure
 The structure of this repo